natintosh/plugin_libphonenumber/libphonenumber_plugin/README.md

 For available methods see [libphonenumber_platform_interface](https://pub.dev/packages/libphonenumber_platform_interface)

 ### Future Works :rocket:
   - Support for Windows and MacOS with Dart FFI
-  - Support IOS is still in development **:warning: :construction:**
   - Merge with the original [libphonenumber](https://pub.dev/packages/libphonenumber) for Flutter in future, for now no info.

 ## Contributions